jarviscanada/jarvis_data_eng_AhmadouGaye/README.md

 # Ahmadou Gaye .
 Jarvis Consulting

-In addition to strong critical and analytical skills, I am a talented bilingual data engineer with a great understanding of data structures and algorithms, complemented by extensive knowledge of databases and object-oriented programming.
-I can communicate with computers using a wide variety of programming languages.
+Passionate about technology and mathematics since a young age, I began learning to code as a teenager.
+Years later, I finally obtained my Bachelor's degree in Applied Computer Sciences to turn my passion into a profession and pursue a career as a bilingual Data Engineer.
+I have mastered many languages such as SQL, Java, Python, and C++, as well as various advanced algorithms.
 During my studies, I completed two relevant internships lasting four months each in the software development field, as well as numerous interesting projects at university.
 Since graduating, I have gained experience in customer service related to fraud in banking.
 The software development field has always been my primary area of interest and where I aspire to build my career, driven by my passion and the exciting challenges and amazing tools it offers.

 ## Skills

 **Proficient:** Java, C++, Python, Linux/Bash, RDBMS/SQL, Agile/Scrum, Git

-**Competent:** Microsoft office, Communication, Time management, Leadership, Analytic spirit, Algebra, Maths
+**Competent:** Microsoft office, HTML/CSS, Javascript, Automatata Theory, Assembly language, Algebra, Maths

 **Familiar:** Artificial intelligence tools, ML / DL / Computer vision, Visual Basic, Parallel programming, Logic programming, Functional programming